An antifragile ego is one of the fundamental blocks of personal power.

 - I’m proud of putting truth first

 I could care less who says the right thing or who proposes the best solution.
-I take pride in going behind it full energy and full speed if that helps us moving towards our goal.
+I take pride in going behind it with full energy and full speed if that helps us to move towards our goal.

-- I enjoy social interactions, even whey they bomb
+- I enjoy social interactions, even when they bomb

 I enjoy social interactions.
 Especially when they get difficult because it means I’m pushing my limits and I’m learning.